 This lovely park near the center of town is dedicated to local hero Themistokli Germenji.
 It includes a City Band and a Children’s Library, all gifted to the city by the philanthropist Thoma Turtulli.
 Themistokli Germenji is famous for being part of the movement for the democratic liberation of Albania.

-House Museum of Painter Vangjush Mio
+Museum House of Painter Vangjush Mio

 The House Museum of Painter Vangjush Mio has become a center of artistic expression.
 As a testament to this, various groups hold artistic cultural activities there.
 Check out their schedule to attend lyric concerts, painting and photographic exhibitions, among others.